ewynx/semaphore_noir_recursion/README.md

 ## Current state

-We can aggregate 2 Semaphore proofs and 4 Semaphore proofs.
-The are scripts for both cases.
+We can aggregate 2, 4 and 8 Semaphore proofs in different scripts.
 There is also a manual walk through for aggregating 2 Semaphore proogs.

 The scripts work using `bb cli`; it doesn't work using `bb.js`.
 This is probably due to wasm memory limit since we are dealing with a large circuit ([reference](https://discord.com/channels/1113924620781883405/1209885496256503888/1309181119559893103) to Discord comment about this).
 More details about the error below.

 ## Run scripts that use `bb cli`

+### Aggregate 4 proofs

 Aggregate 4 Semaphore proofs.
 This basically happens in the following structure: